anbinhpham1107/CodingChallenge-MemoryGame/demo-game/README.md

 ## References
-Credits to flaticon.com for the icons
+Credits to flaticon.com for the icons<br />
-Credits to wikipedia.com for the shuffle algorithm Credits to geeksforgeeks and stackoverflow for javascript/css syntax This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Credits to wikipedia.com for the shuffle algorithm<br />
+Credits to geeksforgeeks and stackoverflow for javascript/css syntax<br />
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts